Danish intelligence chief held over suspected information leaks, local media report | Law-Order

 Danish intelligence chief held over suspected information leaks, local media report

-The head of Denmark's foreign intelligence unit, Lars Findsen, has been remanded in custody over his involvement in a case involving a leak of "highly classified" information, local media reported on Monday.
+The head of Denmark's foreign intelligence unit, Lars Findsen, has been remanded in custody over his involvement in a case involving a leak of "highly classified" information, public broadcaster DR reported on Monday.
 Four current and former employees of Denmark's two intelligence services were detained in December for leaking highly classified information.

 - Country: